 Variable Туре Description IT_USE_ORBIX_COMP_OBJREF Boolean When this is set to false, the default TypeCode alias is used for object references.
 This is IDL:CORBA/Object:1.0 When this is set to true, the following TypeCode alias is used for object references: IDL:omg.org/CORBA/Object:1.0 The default is false.
-IT_USE_ORB_THREADGROUP Boolean This variable is only for use with applets.
-When set to true, this causes Orbix Java to place any threads it creates into an "ORB threadgroup", a top-level thread-group.
+IT_USE_ORB_THREADGROUP Boolean When set to true, this causes Orbix Java to place any threads it creates into an "ORB threadgroup", a top-level thread-group.
 This allows ORB threads to be separated from application threads, and is especially useful in Netscape-signed applets.
 In the JVM, multiple instances of the same applet sharing the same ORB object can interfere with each others operation.
 This is set to true by default. () config String The configuration file to use.
 By default, the first configuration file found in the classpath, or the first found in the CODEBASE directory for applets is used. pingDuringBind Boolean Whether a client should try to ping the server during a bind() call.
-This is set to true by default. ()

-Variable Туре Description setDiagnostics Integer Specifies the Orbix Java diagnostics level output to stdout.
+This is set to true by default. () setDiagnostics Integer Specifies the Orbix Java diagnostics level output to stdout.
 You should enter a value in the range 0-255.
 The default value is 1. useDefaults Boolean If this is set to true, Orbix Java does not output a warning if the configuration file cannot be found.
+IT_USE_TRUE_PROCESS_PID Boolean Specifies whether an Orbix server will use a JNI library to figure out the true PID of itself.
+The default value is false.
+IT_KEYOBJECTTABLE_USINGPORT Boolean Whether Orbix Java should take the hostname and port into consideration when adding servants into the runtime object table.
+If this is set to false, Orbix uses the object key only.
+The default value is false.
+IT_CALLBACK_PORT_BASE Integer Sets the base port to start assigning port numbers for callbacks.
+Setting to 0 will let the kernel assign the callback ports.
+The default value is 0.